kevinamiri/maila/src/pages/tools/copywriting/blog-outline.en.md

 2. **Digital Marketers**: Create compelling ad copy and social media content to drive engagement and conversions.
 3. **Business Owners**: Craft persuasive product descriptions and website content to showcase your offerings.
 4. **SEO Experts**: Produce keyword-rich content to improve your search engine visibility and ranking.
-5. **Freelance Writers**: Speed up your writing process and easily manage multiple projects with copy.tools.
+5. **Freelance Writers**: Speed up your writing process and easily manage multiple projects with Maila.AI.

 ## Testimonials

-> "copy.tools has completely transformed the way I create content for my blog.
+> "Maila.AI has completely transformed the way I create content for my blog.
 I can now generate engaging and high-quality articles in just a few minutes, giving me more time to focus on other aspects of my business." - Sarah T., Blogger

-> "As a digital marketer, I'm always looking for ways to improve my content strategy. copy.tools has made it incredibly easy for me to create ad copy and social media posts that drive results." - John D., Digital Marketing Specialist
+> "As a digital marketer, I'm always looking for ways to improve my content strategy.
+Maila.AI has made it incredibly easy for me to create ad copy and social media posts that drive results." - John D., Digital Marketing Specialist

 ## Call to Action

 Ready to revolutionize your content creation process?
-Try copy.tools today and experience the power of AI-driven copywriting.
+Try Maila.AI today and experience the power of AI-driven copywriting.
 Sign up for a free trial and start generating high-quality content in minutes!

-## Step-by-Step Guide on How to Use copy.tools
+## Step-by-Step Guide on How to Use Maila.AI

 1. Sign up for a free trial or choose a pricing plan that suits your needs.
-2. Log in to your copy.tools account and access the dashboard.
+2. Log in to your Maila.AI account and access the dashboard.
 3. Choose a content type or template from the available options.
 4. Provide the necessary input or context for your content, such as keywords or target audience.
 5. Click on the "Generate Content" button and wait for the AI to work its magic.